ballerina-platform/module-ballerinax-salesforce/sfdc37/Module.md

 }
 ```

-The `getQueryResult` function executes a SOQL query that returns all the results in a single response or if it exceeds
+The `getQueryResult` remote function executes a SOQL query that returns all the results in a single response or if it exceeds
 the maximum record limit, it returns part of the results and an identifier used to retrieve the remaining results.

 ```ballerina